MerosCrypto/Meros/e2e/README.md

 ### Setup

-First, ensure virtualenv is installed.
+First, ensure virtualenv, GMP, MPFR, and MPC are installed.
 Then, setup the Meros testing environment:

 ```
 virtualenv -p python3 ./venv